Nutria: Etymology

 Two names are commonly used in English for Myocastor coypus.
-The name "nutria" (from Spanish word nutria, meaning 'otter') is generally used in North America, Asia, and throughout countries of the former Soviet Union; however, in most Spanish-speaking countries, the word "nutria" refers primarily to the otter.
-To avoid this ambiguity, the name "coypu" or "coipo" (derived from the Mapudungun language) is used in South America and parts of Europe.
+The name nutria (from the Spanish word nutria 'otter') is generally used in North America, Asia, and throughout countries of the former Soviet Union; however, in most Spanish-speaking countries, the word nutria refers primarily to the otter.
+To avoid this ambiguity, the name coypu or coipo (derived from Mapudungun) is used in South America, Britain and other parts of Europe.
 In France, the nutria is known as a ragondin.
-In Dutch, it is known as beverrat (beaver rat).
-In German, it is known as Nutria, Biberratte (beaver rat), or Sumpfbiber (swamp beaver).
-In Italy, instead, the popular name is, as in North America and Asia, "nutria", but it is also called castorino ("little beaver"), by which its fur is known in Italy.
-In Swedish, the animal is known as sumpbäver (marsh/swamp beaver).
-In Brazil, the animal is known as ratão-do-banhado (big swamp rat), nútria, or caxingui (the last from the Tupi language).
+In Dutch, it is known as beverrat 'beaver-rat'.
+In German, it is known as Nutria, Biberratte 'beaver-rat', or Sumpfbiber 'swamp-beaver'.
+In Italy, instead, the popular name is, as in North America and Asia, nutria, but it is also called castorino 'little beaver', by which its fur is known in Italy.
+In Swedish, the animal is known as sumpbäver 'marsh/swamp-beaver'.
+In Brazil, the animal is known as ratão-do-banhado 'big swamp-rat', nútria, or caxingui (the last from Tupi).